A topic from the subject of Biochemistry in Chemistry.

 Key Points

-- Oxidative stress is an imbalance between the production of reactive oxygen species (ROS) and the ability of the body to counteract their harmful effects.
+• Oxidative stress is an imbalance between the production of reactive oxygen species (ROS) and the body's ability to counteract their harmful effects.

 Main Concepts